 The key is the first paragraph: “Not everyone understands “off the record” or “on background” to mean the same things.
 Before any interview in which any degree of anonymity is expected, there should be a discussion in which the ground rules are set explicitly.”

 There is a lot of good guidelines here – both ethical and common sense – but my take away is don’t leave anything to chance.
-If the old reporter’s adage about ”If you’re mother says she loves you, check it out” is true, why wouldn’t you have that conversation and make sure you and a source are on the same page?
+If the old reporter’s adage about ”If your mother says she loves you, check it out” is true, why wouldn’t you have that conversation and make sure you and a source are on the same page?